 Due to its high altitude, Lesotho benefits from a relatively high level of rainfall, and even exports water to South Africa.
 However, there are severe water supply problems in the country.

-70% of the population lack access to a simple toilet.
+Over half of the population lack access to a simple toilet.
 As a result, they have no choice but to defecate in the open, which is one of the main causes of diarrhoeal diseases.

 Adult literacy is high at 75%, but more information on good hygiene practice is needed.
 Poor hygiene is a serious issue in Lesotho, contributing to ill-health and many children dying before the age of five.